agarrharr/awesome-static-website-services/readme.md

 - [Typeform](http://www.typeform.com/) - Awesome forms that can be embedded.
 - [Wufoo](http://www.wufoo.com/) - Free or Paid - Forms that you can build with a form designer, with notifications, reports, and payments.
 - [Zoho](https://www.zoho.com/crm/help/web-forms/set-up-web-forms.html) - Forms with file upload and captcha.
-- [Github Issues](https://help.github.com/articles/about-issues/) - This is an interesting way for developers to get comments/questions.
+- [GitHub Issues](https://help.github.com/articles/about-issues/) - This is an interesting way for developers to get comments/questions.
 See [github.com/sindresorhus/ama](https://github.com/sindresorhus/ama) for an example.
+- [Utterences](https://github.com/utterance/utterances) - A lightweight comments widget built on GitHub issues.
 - [FormBackend](https://www.formbackend.com) - Create form-backends and submit your HTML forms to our backend.
 View the entries online and connect to other services.
 Receive an email every time a new entry is submitted.
 - [Pageclip](https://pageclip.co) - A flexible server / backend for HTML forms.
 View your data in the realtime web interface, or use the API to get CSV and JSON output.
 - [Formester](https://www.formester.com) - Forms and email marketing (lead collection, email campaigns, and newsletters) with integrations.